codethor0/secure-code-reasoner/README.md

 The PyPI badge reflects "not published" status.
 Badges may lag real state by several minutes due to caching.
 Publication will occur automatically when a signed tag triggers the workflow and all verification gates pass.

+## Correctness Guarantees

+This project implements runtime contracts to enforce correctness invariants.
+For complete details on what is mechanically enforced, what is assumed, and what remains unprovable, see:

+- **[LIMITS_OF_CORRECTNESS.md](docs/LIMITS_OF_CORRECTNESS.md)** - Explicit declaration of correctness boundaries
+- **[RUNTIME_CONTRACTS.md](docs/RUNTIME_CONTRACTS.md)** - Contract enforcement details and test coverage

+**Key properties**:
+- Invalid state cannot be serialized (enforced at serialization boundaries)
+- Invalid meaning cannot escape as "success" (enforced at exit boundaries)
+- Contract violations are non-silent and observable
+- Contract tests prove enforcement is active, not just present

 ## Overview

 Secure Code Reasoner is designed for researchers and developers who need to understand code structure, identify security patterns, and analyze code behavior through controlled execution.
 This toolkit provides: